What is Highway Bridge?

 Who doesn’t love road trips, right?

-Long journeys, country music, finger food, and great company.
-All of this becomes even more special when we have long and smooth roadways to go on.
-Usually, these roads are known as highway bridges.
+Long journeys, country music, finger food, and great company become even more special when we have long, smooth roadways, which are usually known as highway bridges.

 Let us learn a bit more about these.